Amazon VPC Flow Logs

 - Go to the intake page and create a new intake from the format

-. - Set up the intake account configuration with the AWS Access Key, the secret key and the region name.
+AWS Flowlogs. - Set up the intake account configuration with the AWS Region and either:

 - Set up the intake configuration with the name of the SQS queue.